-If you have been injured by the negligence or carelessness of someone else and think you may have grounds to file a lawsuit, it is important that you know what is required to file a lawsuit, what the process entails, and what will be expected of you throughout the process.
-Consider the following questions:
+Have you been injured by the negligence or carelessness of someone else?
+Do you think you may have grounds to file a lawsuit?
+If so, it is important that you know the requirements, what the process entails, and what you can expect throughout the process.
+At Daic Law, we are here to help if you have questions or concerns.
+Read on to learn more about the process of filing a personal injury lawsuit.

 - Interrogatories – Documents submitted by one party to the other asking questions and clarifying details of the case.